Kong/docs.konghq.com/.github/ISSUE_TEMPLATE.md

 If you know how to resolve the issue you're reporting, we encourage you to submit a pull request instead: https://help.github.com/articles/creating-a-pull-request/.

-If you have a code-related troubleshooting issue, please reach out to our community.: https://github.com/Kong/kong/discussions.
+If you have a code-related troubleshooting issue, please reach out to our community: https://github.com/Kong/kong/discussions.
 -->

 ### What part of the site needs attention?